"The opposite of justice is not injustice, it's inaction, indifference, apathy."

 Since he rose to prominence as an organizer, council member and mayor of Newark, New Jersey, Cory Booker has built a distinct environmental brand that centers on issues of racial and class equity.
 By 2017, as a U.S. senator and member of the Senate Environment and Public Works Committee, he was pushing to strengthen federal environmental justice programs.
 This year, as a presidential candidate campaigning in South Carolina, Booker formally adopted the theme as a platform plank.

 Booker has consistently achieved a nearly perfect voting record on the annual green scorecards of the League of Conservation Voters.
 But like most other Senate Democrats, there's no enacted law he can point to that would mark him as an especially effective climate or environmental champion.

-- In one distinction, Booker turned to vegetarianism as a young man and says his last non-vegan meal was on Election Day in 2014.
+- In one distinction, Booker turned to vegetarianism as a young man.
 In an interview with Vegan News, he talks expansively about the climate and other environmental benefits of avoiding meat.
 How that plays in states where red politics thrive on red meat is an open question.
 But voters in Iowa, for example, may actually be more interested in his position on corporate agriculture, family farms and industrial concentration.

 Booker once remarked on Twitter that the very first question he was asked as a candidate in Iowa was about climate change.
-But he rarely mentions it on the social media platform—just twice in a recent 30-day period, once when he signed the pledge not to take contributions from fossil fuel companies, and once while visiting flooded farmland.
-By comparison, he tweets constantly about other hot-button issues like gun control, health care, reproductive rights and social justice.
+He has since integrated the issue into his social justice-focused campaign.
 A significant voice on racial and class inequities, Booker adds nuance to a debate that others sometimes give short shrift.